Log in

 Cheap Durham University Accommodation

 uhomes.com offers cheap student accommodation near Durham University from £140 per week, and many affordable options under £200 per week.
-We have a lowest-price guarantee to ensure you get the most competitive market rate for a verified room near the college, and also with exclusive offers and various discounts.
-Our Durham University accommodation prices are all-inclusive, including all utilities and WiFi, unlike private shared houses (HMO) with unpredictable energy costs during winter.
+We have a lowest-price guarantee to ensure you get the most competitive price, and also with exclusive offers and various discounts to help you save more money.
+Our Durham University accommodation rent is all-inclusive, including all utilities and WiFi, unlike private shared houses with unpredictable energy costs during winter.
 Here are our best-value private student accommodations near Durham University:

 1. Houghall Court: from £184/week